1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC022/01.requirements-engineering/README.md

-# UC021 - As an Admin, I want to edit existing operation types, so that I can update or correct information about the procedure
+# UC022 - As an Admin, I want to remove obsolete or no longer performed operation types, so that the system stays current with hospital practices

 ## 1. Requirements Engineering